Sabn0/ELMo-Rs/README.md

  ```
 The program will run with the default parameters, that can also be changed using the json file.
 Input corpus will be split to train, dev and test sets.

-I didn't test the code on any real data, my focus was on the model architecture and the tch crate usage.
+I didn't test the code on any large amounts of data, my focus was on the model architecture and the tch crate usage.
 In particular the training process
 lacks some details: For example, there is no support for multi-threading in the training process.